mvarilo/cybersecuritybase-project/README.md

 1. Navigate to Java package sec.project.config's class SecurityConfiguration.java
 2. Replace line 'http.csrf().disable();' with 'http.csrf();'.
 This will require you to provide a CSRF token when you are handling data and as such you're not able to figure out what the password is by fuzzing.

 However that's far from a complete solution.
 Other fixes would be to require accounts to have more complex passwords and recording how many times someone fails to login from the same IP.
-After a certain amount of attemps IP would be blocked from trying to log in.
+After a certain amount of attempts IP would be blocked from trying to log in.

 ### FLAW 5: A5:2017-Broken Access Control